Fixed points of nonnegative neural networks: Introduction

+Our study is specifically focused on nonnegative neural networks, defined as neural networks that map nonnegative vectors to nonnegative vectors.
+These networks have been widely used in many applications such as spectral analysis, image processing, and text processing \cite{lemme2012online,nguyen2013learning,chorowski2015learning,hosseini2015deep,zhou2016,ali2017automatic,ayinde2018deep,su2018stacked,chen2019,yu2019,palsson2019spectral}.
+Nonnegative networks can be designed to decompose input signals into additive sparse components, leading to the formation of an interpretable hierarchical representation of the input data, mirroring the way the human brain processes sensory inputs \cite{Lee1999,Shashanka2008,lemme2012online,nguyen2013learning,chorowski2015learning,ayinde2018deep}.
+This principle has been exploited in autoencoders with nonnegative weights, which aims to break down input data into additive features within the encoding layer, which are then additively recombined in the decoding layer to reconstruct the original data \cite{lemme2012online,ayinde2018deep}.
+In some scenarios, the gains in transparency and interpretation obtained by restricting the weights of the neural network to be nonnegative do not translate into a significant loss of predictive power \cite{nguyen2013learning,chorowski2015learning}.

+Neural networks with nonnegative weights have also been increasingly gaining attention in recent years because of the resurgence of analog neural networks, which have been demonstrated to be both readily implementable and more energy efficient than their digital counterparts \cite{kendall2020training,Paliy2021}.
+In analog networks, the weight parameters are physically encoded in the conductance of programmable resistors.
+Thus, these analog neural networks are examples of neural networks that are nonnegative because of the laws of physics.
+Moreover, various approaches can be used to mitigate the loss of predictive power caused by the physical nonnegative constraints \cite{kendall2020training}.
+These results are consistent with those obtained with the digital neural networks in \cite{nguyen2013learning,chorowski2015learning}.

-We also note that the widely used artificial neural networks known as autoencoders can be seen as self-mappings taking the form $T:\real^k\to\real^k:x\mapsto T_1(T_2(x))$, where $T_1:\sgens{k}\to\sgens{l}$ with $k>l$ is a mapping (encoder) used to learn compact representations of typical inputs, and $T_2:\sgens{l}\to\sgens{k}$ is a mapping (decoder) used to reconstruct the input from the compact representation obtained with $T_1$.
+With the objective of improving our understanding of nonnegative neural networks, we shed light on questions related to the existence of fixed points and the shape of the fixed point set of nonnegative neural networks (with matching input and output spaces).
+To illustrate the importance of fixed point analysis using concrete examples, let us first consider autoencoders, which can be seen as self-mappings taking the form $T:\real^k\to\real^k$ with $x\mapsto T_1(T_2(x))$, where $T_1:\sgens{k}\to\sgens{l}$ with $k>l$ is a mapping (encoder) used to learn compact representations of typical inputs, and $T_2:\sgens{l}\to\sgens{k}$ is a mapping (decoder) used to reconstruct the input from the compact representation obtained with $T_1$.
 From this mathematical perspective, the fixed points of an autoencoder $T$ are exactly the inputs that can be perfectly reconstructed.
+It is therefore important to determine whether the fixed point set of an autoencoder is nonempty, and, if so, how rich this set is (i.e., determine its shape).